 Joint ownership of Dubai property – What to consider

-All of the joint owners must consent to the sale.
+When it comes to joint property ownership, all of the joint owners must consent to the sale.
 In the case of a group of investors, you may want to consider putting in place some form of collective investment agreement to deal with this situation.
 That agreement could provide for a right of first refusal in favour of the non-selling investors, coupled with an obligation on all investors to consent to a sale in the event that the parties cannot agree the terms of a sale by one of their number only.
 Alternatively, an offshore corporate structure could be considered through which the property could be owned (through a JAFZA offshore company, under current regulations).

 Note that where one of a number of joint owners sells his or her share, the 4% Land Department transfer fee is calculated on the value attributed to the seller’s share only, and not on the value of the whole property.
 If the transfer is between two joint owners who are closely related, whether as husband and wife, or as parent and child, then it is possible to apply for a reduced ‘gift rate’ transfer fee of 0.125%.